KuprikSar/Lesson1/lesson1.md

 ## 11. Article 11 for create conflict 3

 Create conflict in article11 branch.
 For create a conflict you do a 2 save points in branches.
 After take a merge.
 After merge save a changes with commit comand.

+## 12. Article for create a conflict

+Some text for conflict.